aditya-r-m/coding-competitions-archive/README.md

 Code Jam Solution are implemented in Rust for problem-sets from 2008,9 timeframe, and in Python for the problem-sets that follow.

-The following convenience commands can be used to create a tmux based IDE setup with shortcuts such as `Ctrl+b 1` to test the solution implementations against the provided answers,
+Convenience scripts such as the following can be used to create a [tmux](https://github.com/tmux/tmux)+[helix](https://github.com/helix-editor/helix) based IDE setup,

 ```
 alias sd='cd $(find * -type d | fzf)'